• Recipes

 Baking Teriyaki Salmon

-The temperature is one of the most important things to consider when cooking salmon.
-You'll want to preheat your oven to 375 degrees.
-Then, bake the salmon for 10 to 14 minutes.
-Remember, the fish will continue to cook even after it's out of the oven, so be sure to consider that when timing your meal.
+Temperature is one of the most important factors when cooking salmon.
+Preheat your oven to 375 degrees, then bake the salmon for 10 to 14 minutes.
+Remember that the fish will continue to cook slightly after it comes out of the oven, so keep that in mind when timing your meal.

-If you're cooking more than two pieces of salmon, don't worry – the cooking time will just be slightly longer.
-Just keep an eye on it and adjust as necessary.
+If you're cooking more than two pieces of salmon, the cooking time may be slightly longer.
+Just keep an eye on it and adjust as needed.

-Another important tip is to use fresh teriyaki sauce.
-Be sure not to use the same bowl you used for the raw salmon, as that could contaminate your sauce.
-Once the salmon is cooked, brush on a generous amount of sauce.
+Use fresh teriyaki sauce for finishing.
+Do not use the same bowl that held the raw salmon, as that could contaminate the sauce.
+Once the salmon is cooked, brush on a generous amount of sauce before serving.

 Bake the salmon for 10 to 14 minutes at 375.